 Appeals of coverage decisions

 A clinically sound and well-communicated exceptions and appeals process must be in place.
-The process should allow appeal to an independent, objective third party and should require as prompt a decision as a patient’s condition mandates.
-Data should be collected to permit at least annual evaluation of the process’s appropriateness regarding clinician and consumer burden and effects on patient health outcomes.
+The process should allow appeals to an independent, objective third party and should require as prompt a decision as a patient’s condition mandates.
+Data should be collected to permit at least an annual evaluation of the process’s appropriateness regarding clinician and consumer burden and effects on patient health outcomes.

 Step-by-step directions for initiating the exceptions and appeals process should be clearly identified to consumers.
 Patients who obtain a nonpreferred drug through the exceptions process should pay for it at the cost-sharing tier level associated with preferred drugs, if the prescriber determines that therapeutically similar preferred drugs are medically inappropriate for the enrollee.